Clats97/ClatsCracker/README.md

 Email skyline92x@pm.me if you have any questions about this tool.

-Please read the document "ClatsCrackerInfo.pdf" for information, and after downloading it, be sure to download and read the "README.pdf" file so you understand how to use it properly.
+Be sure to download and read the "README.pdf" file, so you understand how to use it properly.

 Here are screenshots of the tool:
 ![screenshot cracker](https://github.com/user-attachments/assets/ae714282-cbf4-4f7c-a965-581f6c420208)